pablosanjose/Quantica.jl/docs/src/tutorial/models.md

     The convenience function `plusadjoint(term) = term + term'` adds the Hermitian conjugate of its argument (`term'`), equivalent to the `+ h.c.` notation often used in the literature.

 !!! note "Index-agnostic modeling"
-    The Quantica approach to defining tight-binding models does not rely on site indices (`i,j` above), since these are arbitrary, and may even be beyond the control of the user (for example after using `supercell`).
+    The Quantica.jl approach to defining tight-binding models does not rely on site indices (`i,j` above), since these are arbitrary, and may even be beyond the control of the user (for example after using `supercell`).
 Instead, we rely on physical properties of sites, such as position, distance or sublattice.
 In the future we might add an interface to also allow index-based modeling if there is demand for it, but we have yet to encounter an example where it is preferable.

 ## Parametric Models